Table of contents

 What are car insurance groups?

-Car insurance groups are a significant factor in determining the cost of your car insurance policy.
 Every vehicle available in the market is assigned a specific insurance group ranging between 1 to 50, with group 1 consisting of the cheapest cars to insure and group 50 being the most expensive.

 The categorisation is primarily based on a system developed by the Association of British Insurers (ABI) and Lloyds Market Association, with the assistance of Thatcham Research.
+A car’s insurance group rating is influenced by factors such as engine size and safety features, and these ratings help insurers assess the risk level associated with different car models.

 The role of ABI group rating system